shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersatzica turned her attention to the bracers.
 They had a leather strap in them that she could very easily adjust.

+The straps extended when the slider was pushed to make the hoof clipping pieces touch.

+Ersie took the leather strap off, then prepared to cut it so it was smaller.
+The bracer only gave super strength while in the closed position, but in that position, it was too big to fit on Muddy’s wrists.

 ## 7. Scene: Lemilay catches ersie disobeying, tattles on her

 ## 8. Scene: Awoomoon locks up Ersie’s workshop, posts a guard in frront